loki4j/loki-logback-appender/docs/docus/docs/migration.md

 ## Upgrading from 1.5.x to 1.6.x

+#### No Java 8 support

+Starting from v1.6.0, Loki4j no longer provides `-jdk8` artifact.
+Please upgrade your project at least to Java 11 before switching to Loki4j v1.6.0.

 #### loki-protobuf version updated to 0.0.2

 Loki `.proto` files were updated to the latest version from the upstream.